This Day In Music: October 18

 October 18, 1984 ~ Singer, violinist, double bassist, guitarist, songwriter, teacher Esperanza Spalding, full name Esperanza Emily Spalding, born in Portland, Oregon, USA ~ Has recorded over half a dozen albums, starting with Junjo in 2006.
 Draws from a wide array of idioms including jazz fusion, bossa nova, neo soul, and R&B. Cites jazz bassists Ron Carter and Dave Holland as influences.
 Credits classical cellist Yo-Yo Ma with first inspiring her to pursue a career in music, after watching him on the educational children's TV show Mister Rogers' Neighborhood.
 Performing professionally since a young age, Spalding has been called a prodigy, but she adamantly denounced the title though: “I am surrounded by prodigies everywhere I go, but because they are a little older than me, or not a female, or not on a major label, they are not acknowledged as such.”

 October 18, 1982 ~ Shaffer Chimere Smith, commonly known as singer, songwriter Ne-Yo, born in Camden, Kansas, USA ~ Debuted in 2006 with the critically acclaimed In My Own Words album, spawning the charttopping single So Sick.
-Also known for songs such as Sexy Love, Because Of You, Closer, Let Me Love You (Until You Learn To Love Yourself), Time of Our Lives featuring Pitbull, and others.
-Has also collaborated with Remy Ma, Ghostface Killah, Fabolous, Sarah Connor, Rihanna, Plies, Kanye West, Keri Hilson, Flo Rida, 50 Cent, Mariah Carey, Rick Ross, LL Cool J, T-Pain, Jeezy, Calvin Harris, Conor Maynard, David Guetta, Jessica Sanchez, Armin Van Buuren, and others
+Also known for songs such as Sexy Love, Because Of You, Closer, Let Me Love You (Until You Learn To Love Yourself), and Time of Our Lives featuring Pitbull.
+Has also collaborated with Remy Ma, Ghostface Killah, Fabolous, Sarah Connor, Rihanna, Plies, Kanye West, Keri Hilson, Flo Rida, 50 Cent, Mariah Carey, Rick Ross, LL Cool J, T-Pain, Jeezy, Calvin Harris, Conor Maynard, David Guetta, Jessica Sanchez, and Armin Van Buuren

 October 18, 1980 ~ Country singer, guitarist Josh Gracin, full name Joshua Marin Gracin, born ~ First gained attention in 2003 as contestant on the talent contest American Idol, reaching fourth place.
 Would release his eponymous Josh Gracin debut album the following year, which included the Billboard Country No.1 hit Nothin' To Lose.
 Would score a number of country hits throughout the end of the decade, notably Favorite State Of Mind and We Weren't Crazy